 cyclone 2100663 1280

-15 Turbulent Facts about Tornadoes
+15 Turbulent Facts About Tornadoes

 Tornadoes, twisters – you name them – are huge spirals of dangerous wind that often cause a lot of damage and can even prove fatal.
 Many people love following tornadoes, as from a distance they can look amazing!
 However, it’s probably best to try and keep a strong tornado at more than just arm’s length.